Monday, June 16, 2014

 As with everything, parents can start by being positive examples.
 It's hard to expect your kids to go outside when you're sitting inside watching TV with a snack in one hand and the remote in the other hand.
 Go on family hikes or walk the dog together, or even get down and dirty with yardwork.
 Taking care of chores is a great way to make them go faster as well as to burn calories!

 Let's face it, walking up and down the same old streets in your neighborhood can get a tad boring.
 Houston is home to dozens of sites great for exploring.
-Find parks, trails, campgrounds, outdoor places and events with -
+Find parks, trails, campgrounds, outdoor places and events with the help of the following websites: The National Wildlife Federation's Nature Find website ,The National Parks and Forests website, and Kaboom's playground finder.

 Learn New Skills (Or Sharpen Old Ones)